sfc-gh-dwilczak/tutorials/docs/clouds/google/fivetran/index.md

 Fill in the role information.
 We will call it `snowflake`.
 After that click `Add Permissions`.
 ![Role information](images/28.png)

 The permissions to select can be found on [Snowflake's documentation](https://docs.snowflake.com/en/user-guide/data-load-gcs-config#creating-a-custom-iam-role).
-In this tutorial I have choosen `Data loading and unloading`.
+In this tutorial I have chosen `Data loading and unloading`.
 I have also provided a gif to show how to select the permissions because the user interface is terrible.
 ![Add permissions](images/29.gif)

 Navigate back to our bucket.
 Click `permissions`, followed by `add principle`.